track02/Youtube-Player/README.md

 ## To Do

-- Show currently playing video and next video in playlist in popup.
-- Move to checkbox for auto-skip
 - Consider moving timestamp / skip functionality into page listener and have tabmonitor send a request on tab change.
 - Tidy up popup layout & button arrangement
 - Format + Refactor code